opendocsg/slw-judgments-backfill/2005_SGHC_109/report.md

  For leave to be granted, it is necessary that the question posed is a question of law raised in the course of the appeal to the High Court and is of public interest.
 I have in delivering the judgment of this court in Ragunathan v PR [1982] 1 MLJ 139 dealt with the test for determining what amounts to a question meeting the requisite factors for the purposes of s 66 of the Courts of Judicature Act, and I made it clear that if it is a mere question of principles, which in the matter before us only involve the construction of certain words in a statutory provision in their application to the facts of the case, the question would not be a question of law of public interest.

-6       Mr Singh relied on the decision of Yong CJ in _PP v Bridges Christopher_ [1997] 2 SLR 217 for the principles of an application under s 60(1) SCJA.
+6       Mr Singh relied on the decision of Yong CJ in _PP v Bridges Christopher_ <span class="citation">[1997] 2 SLR 217</span> for the principles of an application under s 60(1) SCJA.
 That was a case in which it was the Public Prosecutor who was applying under s 60 SCJA for various questions of law to be referred to the Court of Appeal.
-Those principles and other cases were referred to in the later case of _Ong Beng Leong v PP (No 2)_ [2005] 2 SLR 247 (“ _Ong Beng Leong_ ”) which was also a decision by Yong CJ.
+Those principles and other cases were referred to in the later case of _Ong Beng Leong v PP (No 2)_ <span class="citation">[2005] 2 SLR 247</span> (“ _Ong Beng Leong_ ”) which was also a decision by Yong CJ.

 7       In _Ong Beng Leong_ , the applicant had been convicted of ten charges of using false documents with intent to deceive his principal, which was an offence under s 6(c) of the Prevention